matuskonig/group-expenses/README.md

 payment targets (`SinglePayment`).
 From this setup, group settlement can be calculated as the list of transactions, which when executed, people will not ove money to the other group members.

-Third part is the group managment.
-User can create group and add his friends into the group.
-User can also add, modify and remove payment groups.
-Payment group is a named group, which represents payment from one user to eventually multiple other users.
-Finally, user can calculate group settlement, which consists of payments, which when taken place, every person in the group will be even with other persons.

 ![Group example](assets/example.png)